zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

 > [!IMPORTANT]
 > This activity is optional and ungraded.

+### What is "Agent" Mode?

+**Agent** mode enhances Copilot by automatically providing it feedback, typically the types of feedback you would provide after reviewing Copilot's suggested edits.

+**Agent** mode gives Copilot a feedback loop, enabling it to inspect its own results for issues, bugs, inconsistency, etc. in the code and even the terminal!
+This allows it to automatically revise its work in many situations.
+Similarly this means **Agent** mode can typically handle more complex and multi-step tasks.

+That's just a brief intro and there is much more to learn, but that's for a dedicated future exercise. (hint)

+Now, let's give **Agent** mode a try! 👩‍🚀

 ### :keyboard: Activity: Test out Copilot Agent mode! 🧑‍🚀

 > [!IMPORTANT]